-12 Best Fishing Lakes in Ohio
+15 Best Fishing Lakes in Ohio

-Anglers who fish in Ohio have more than 50,000 lakes and small ponds to choose from, and species that vary from crappie, catfish, and northern pike to the prized walleye and perch of Lake Erie.
+Anglers who fish in Ohio have more than 50,000 lakes and small ponds to choose from and species that vary from crappie, catfish, and northern pike to the prized walleye and perch of Lake Erie.
 Some lakes stand out for their large populations of fish, while others are ideal for their natural conditions, which contribute to a high success rate on the water.

 There is no shortage of places to fish, with more than 124,000 acres of inland water and 7,000 miles of streams in the state.
 In order to narrow your options, it is helpful to know where to fish, what lakes are stocked, and to use interactive maps to monitor water conditions and locate active species.

 The Ohio Department of Natural Resources (ODNR) provides fishing forecasts and maps for every lake in the state that are updated regularly.
 You can also buy a fishing license online and search for fishing tips for specific species before you even cast your line.

-1 Lake Erie
+1. Lake Erie

 It is part of the Great Lakes system, so weather and water conditions can change quickly and catch unprepared anglers off guard.
 While Lake Erie can provide anglers with one of the best experiences in the state, it is wise to hire a guide or a charter service that has expertise on the water.
-ODNR has links to reputable guides and associations on their website to help you with quality recommendations.
+ODNR has links to reputable guides and associations on its website to help you with quality recommendations.

-2 Ohio River
+2. Ohio River